cj-mills/byte-track-eigen/README.md

 ## Demo Projects

 * [yolox-bytetrack-onnx-demo](https://github.com/cj-mills/yolox-bytetrack-onnx-demo): A Visual Studio project demonstrating how to perform object tracking  across video frames with YOLOX, ONNX Runtime, and the ByteTrack-Eigen library.
+* [unity-bytetrack-plugin](https://github.com/cj-mills/unity-bytetrack-plugin): A simple native plugin for the Unity game engine, built in Visual  Studio, that leverages the ByteTrack-Eigen library to perform real-time object tracking.